 The integrity of the delivery system is vital to the optimal use of water in the Treasure Valley.
-The following actions recognize specific components of the water delivery system which will ensure continued integrity into the future.
+The following actions recognize specific components of the water delivery system that will ensure continued integrity into the future:

-- Support voluntary arrangements between irrigation entities and municipalities to ensure long-term maintenance of new residential irrigation systems. - Encourage the use of funding sources. - Ensure easements/access to canals for maintenance in face of growth. - Continue to support considerations of security, both in terms of infrastructure and on water quality. - Support the rehabilitation and modernization of water delivery infrastructure. - Explore opportunities to minimize fish entrainment in the canal systems. - Inform land-use entitlement and transportation authorities at both the local and state level to help the Irrigation community protect its easements and rights of way to maintain the canals and ditches that provide irrigation water.
+- Support voluntary arrangements between irrigation entities and municipalities to ensure long-term maintenance of new residential irrigation systems; - Seek funding from a diversity of sources; - Ensure easements/access to canals for maintenance in face of growth; - Continue to support considerations of security, both in terms of infrastructure and on water quality; - Support the rehabilitation and modernization of water delivery infrastructure; - Explore opportunities to minimize fish entrainment in the canal systems; - Inform land-use entitlement and transportation authorities at both the local and state level to help the irrigation community protect its easements and right- of-way to maintain the canals and ditches that provide irrigation water.

-5. Treasure Valley CAMP Implementation
+4. Treasure Valley Camp Implementation

 Management of the Treasure Valley Aquifer affects numerous stakeholders.
-Effective implementation of the plan will require the participation and cooperation of stakeholders and governmental entities with jurisdictional authorities and responsibilities.
+Effective implementation of the Plan will require the participation and cooperation of stakeholders and governmental entities with jurisdictional authorities and responsibilities.

-Board Staff will provide leadership and coordinate activities for the implementation of this plan.
+The IWRB staff will provide leadership and coordinate activities for the implementation of this plan.

-The Board may continue to convene the Advisory Committee to guide and make recommendations concerning the implementation of management strategies and review of goals and objectives.
-The Advisory Committee could provide a forum for discussing implementation, establishing benchmarks for evaluating the effectiveness of actions, coordinating with water users and managers, evaluating and addressing environmental issues and identifying and pursuing funding opportunities.
+The IWRB may continue to convene the Committee to guide and make recommendations concerning the implementation of management strategies and to review goals and objectives.
+The Committee could provide a forum for discussing implementation, establishing benchmarks for evaluating the effectiveness of actions, coordinating with water users and managers, evaluating and addressing environmental issues, and identifying and pursuing funding opportunities.

-The Advisory Committee will continue to include interest groups currently represented, and may expand or contract as appropriate to include other interested people, per the Board's direction.
-In addition, the Board will appoint at least one of its members to serve as a liaison between the Committee and the Board.
-The Advisory Committee will serve at the pleasure of the Board and provide a forum for public participation.
-Board staff will facilitate the work of the Advisory Committee and provide the technical information needed for its deliberations.
-The Board will make all final decisions concerning Plan project priorities, implementation, and funding.
+The Committee will continue to include interest groups currently represented and may expand or contract as appropriate to include other interested people, per the IWRB direction.
+In addition, the IWRB will appoint at least one of its members to serve as a liaison between the Committee and the IWRB.
+The Committee will serve at the pleasure of the IWRB and provide a forum for public participation.
+The IWRB staff will facilitate the work of the Committee and provide the technical information needed for its deliberations.
+The IWRB will make all final decisions concerning Plan project priorities, implementation, and funding.

 As various programs are implemented, additional monitoring or modifications will likely be needed.
-Specific projects may require site specific measurement and analysis which are not currently available.
-Additional analysis will likely be required to assist the Board and the Advisory Committee.
+Specific projects may require site-specific measurement and analysis that are not currently available.
+Additional analysis will likely be required to assist the IWRB and the Committee.